 - What You Need to Know When the Power Goes Out Unexpectedly – Centers for Disease Control and Prevention

-- Keeping Food Safe During an Emergency – United States Department of Agriculture
+- Keep Your Food Safe During Emergencies: Power Outages, Floods & Fires – United States Department of Agriculture